copper/statsmix_jar/README.md

 StatsMix Java Library
 ========
-This Java library offers easy access to the StatsMix API.
+This library offers easy access to the StatsMix API using Java.
 See http://www.statsmix.com/developers/documentation for more information.
 What is StatsMix?
 -----------------
 StatsMix makes it easy to track, chart, and share application and business metrics.
 Use StatsMix to: